wenceorg/phys52015/site/content/coursework/_index.md

 # Dense linear algebra in parallel

-In this coursework you are to write parallel implementations with MPI of some dense linear algebra operations, and benchmark the scaling performance.
+In this coursework you are to write parallel implementations of some dense linear algebra operations using MPI, and benchmark the scaling performance.

-I provide a template file that contains input/output routines and skeleton data structures.
+I provide template code. that contains input/output routines and skeleton data structures.
 There are a number of functions that you need to provide an implementation for.